jiaohehu/NPreview/DOC-memor.md

 become the longest text in the entire grid, its width becomes the width for all the columns of the grid.

+The \autorows and \autocols command produces an environment that is similar to 'tabular', in which case all rows and columns are always held together.
+In the case of two column layout, all texts will appear in a single column.
+In the case of one column layout, all texts will appear in a single page.

 # Additional document class options

 As usual, the memoir class is called by